-This practice note is based on Etzold, B., Belloni, M., King, R., Kraler, A., & Pastore, F. (2019).
+This practice note is based on Etzold, B. et al. (2019).
 Transnational Figurations of Displacement - Conceptualising protracted displacement and translocal connectivity through a process-oriented perspective (TRAFIG working paper 1/2019).
-Bonn: BICC
+Bonn: BICC.
+DOI: 10.5281/zenodo.5840818 the European Union's Horizon 2020 research and innovation programme under grant No 822453

-This publication was produced with the financial support of the European Union.
-Its contents are the sole responsibility of BICC and do not necessarily reflect the views of the European Union.
+The contents of the document are the sole responsibility of the authors and do not necessarily reflect the views of the European Union.
+The European Commission is not responsible for any use that may be made of the information it contains.